Residential hot tubs and pools: Health and safety tips

 Cleanliness and disinfection

-It is the owner's responsibility to ensure the hot tub or pool is clean and the water is properly disinfected to prevent the spread of disease.
+It is the owner’s responsibility to ensure the hot tub or pool is clean and the water is properly disinfected to prevent the spread of disease.
 It is important to maintain the proper level of disinfectant to ensure clean and safe water.
-Chlorine and bromine are the most commonly used disinfectants.
-The more a hot tub or pool is used, the faster the disinfectant in the water gets used up.
+Chlorine and bromine are the most popular disinfectants.
+The more frequent a hot tub or pool is used, the faster the disinfectant in the water gets used up.

 For more information on disinfectants and water quality, see HealthLinkBC File #27b Residential hot tubs and pools: Safe water quality.

-Bacteria and dirt on surfaces may enter into the water with you.
-Always keep surfaces and decks clean.
 Steam condensing under the hot tub or pool cover can be a perfect place for many bacteria to live, so it should be wiped off with a bleach solution.

+Bacteria and dirt on surfaces and decks may enter into the water with you.
+Keep surfaces and decks clean.
 Always shower or bathe with soap before using a hot tub or pool.
-This helps keep the water free of germs and body oils and will use less disinfectant.
+This helps keep the water free of germs and body oils, resulting in the use of less disinfectant.

 Water temperature

-The temperature of a hot tub should never be hotter than 40°C (104°F) (or 38.9 °C (102.0°F) if you are pregnant).
 Sitting in hot water for a long time can cause severe heat-related illnesses, such as nausea, dizziness or fainting, and even death.
 Avoid staying in the hot tub for more than 10 minutes at one time.
 Have a clock visible nearby to keep track of time.

 It is the owner’s responsibility to ensure the hot tub or pool is safely maintained and free from hazards, entrapments, and other dangers, including keeping bathers informed of all risks.